chriscdn/pdf-split/README.md

 });
 ```

 The `PDFSplitFileCache` class extends `FileCache` from [@chriscdn/file-cache](https://github.com/chriscdn/file-cache).
 All constructor arguments from `FileCache` are supported except for `cb` and `ext`.
-The caching, including automatic cleanup of expired files, is fully managed by `FileCache`.
+The caching, including automatic cleanup of expired files, is managed by `FileCache`.

 Retrieve the file path to a PDF page: